andrewcbancroft/datadaylife-blog/_posts/2018-02-05-predictive-analytics-vs-machine-learning-whats-the-difference.md

 ## The Bottom-Line
 Predictive analytics and machine learning are not "the same".

-Predictive analytics is about [the way(s)] (in general) to make estimations about specific people (or specific animals or widgets or [whatever] the "unit" of interest is from your population of "units").
+Predictive analytics is about [the way(s)], in general, to make estimations about specific people (or specific animals or widgets or [whatever] the "unit" of interest is from your population of "units").

 Machine learning *is* one of those ways to make those predictions a reality.

-The means to do something... the methods and strategies and ways we approach accomplishing a goal are not the same thing as the goal itself.
+The means to do something...the methods and strategies and ways we approach accomplishing a goal...are not the same thing as the goal itself.
 They're two distinct things, aren't they?

 If I say, "My goal is to save $1000 by Christmas.", I could go about achieving that goal in a dozen ways.
 I might begin a saving strategy that involves setting back about $83 / month, the goal and the strategy are two separate things.
-I might take on a side project to earn extra money.
+I might take on a side project to earn extra money, or sell stuff on Craigslist.
 In either case, the strategy *accomplishes* the goal.
-Without the *goal*, the strategy has no clearly defined purpose.

 Predictive analytics is the goal.
 Machine learning is a strategy used to *accomplish* the goal.